Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons

-Since the set $\Theta(\p \alpha)$, $\p \alpha \in \Gr \setminus \XX$, is again a singleton, it is straightforward to verify that equation \eqref{eq:verlindeArb} and the Verlinde formula (Theorem \ref{thm:verlindeArb}) hold as written for $\TQFT_{\catInt}$. \emph{A priori}, the difference between the free realisation groups of $\catInt$ and $\catq$, being $\Zt_{\catInt}=\Z \times \Z \times \Z_2$ and $\Zt_{\catq}=\C \times \Z_2$, respectively, could lead to significant differences between the state spaces of generic surfaces.
+Since each $\Theta(\p \alpha)$, $\p \alpha \in \Gr \setminus \XX$, is a singleton, it is straightforward to verify that equation \eqref{eq:verlindeArb} and the Verlinde formula (Theorem \ref{thm:verlindeArb}) hold as written for $\TQFT_{\catInt}$. \emph{A priori}, the difference between the free realisation groups of $\catInt$ and $\catq$, being $\Zt_{\catInt}=\Z \times \Z \times \Ztwo$ and $\Zt_{\catq}=\C \times \Ztwo$, could lead to significant differences between the state spaces of generic surfaces.
 However, we have seen in Corollary \ref{cor:stateBasisArb} that $\TQFT_{\catq}(\CS)$ is concentrated in integral degrees and spanned by graphs colored by integral modules.
 For this reason, when $\CS$ is of genus $g \geq 1$, we obtain canonical isomorphisms